fontconfig on 160 DPI

 What I did not realize is that rotating your monitor 90 degrees you will

-probably slightly “break” your rendering as fontconfig
+probably slightly “break” your rendering as fontconfig will assume the

 same vertical bars.
 But the rotation makes it horizontal!
 Ideally

-configuration would have to change to fonts.fontconfig.subpixel.rgba = "vrgb";
+configuration would have to change to fonts.fontconfig.subpixel.rgba = "vrgb";.

 And having two monitors setup attached to a single machine with different rotations makes it even more interesting.

-This also means that lossless .png
+This also means that lossless .png screenshots made on a system with

-one subpixel order will be rendered differently on a system with with
+one subpixel order will be rendered differently on a system with

 another subpixel order.
 This means that sharing screenshots might not